370th Bombardment Squadron (370th BS)

 U.S. Army Air Force (USAAF), 307th Bombardment Group (307th BG)

 On April 15, 1942 the 370th Bombardment Squadron (370th BS) was activated as a unit of the 307th Bombardment Group (307th BG) at Geiger Field in Washington State.
 On April 26, 1942 the initial cadre of twenty men arrived from Sheppard Field in Texas.
 On May 1, 1942 Captain Jervis became the first Commanding Officer (C. O.).
 On May 7, 1942 fifty-four men from the 301st Bomb Group, 352nd Bomb Squadron were transfered into the squadron.
-On May 25, 1942 Captain Green was assigned as Commanding Officer (C. O.).
+On May 25, 1942 Captain Green became Commanding Officer (C. O.).

 On May 27, 1942 ninety men from the squadron moved to Ephrata in Washington State to establish a Ephrata Army Air Field (Ephrata AAF).
 On May 29, 1942 1st Lt.
-Edward A. Jurkens was assigned as Commanding Officer (C. O.) and on June 8, 1942 the rest of the squadron arrived.
+Edward A. Jurkens was assigned as Commanding Officer (C. O.) on June 8, 1942 the rest of the squadron arrived.
 On June 18, 1942 Captain Green returned and became Commanding Officer (C. O.) and by the end of the month the squadron had nine officers and 220 enlisted men assigned.

 On July 11, 1942 Captain Edward A. Jurkens resumed as Commanding Officer (C. O.) and more pilots, co-pilots, navigators and bombardiers were assigned to the squadron and continued to conduct training exercises using the squadron's three B-24 Liberators that were flown day and night on navigational, night flying and bombing missions.
 Enlisted men attended courses on radio skills, gunnery and aircraft maintenance.